 Pay-as-You-Go

 In this model, you pay for specific tasks or deliverables as they are completed.
-It’s a flexible option ideal for projects that need incremental updates, like adding new features, fixing bugs, or redesigning certain sections.
+It’s a flexible option ideal for projects that require incremental updates, such as adding new features, fixing bugs, or redesigning specific sections.

 How It Works:

-• Great for long-term collaborations where work is spread over months or years.
+- Great for long-term collaborations where work spans months or years.

 Pros: